Nurali Yusifbayli: Early life

 By decree of the president of the Republic of Azerbaijan, dated 21 October 2014, he was given the honorary title "honored scientist".

 He received his degrees of Candidate of Technical Sciences in 1995 and Doctor of Technical Sciences in Azerbaijan Scientific-Research and Design-Prospecting Power Engineering Institute in 2004.

-Doctor of Technical Sciences, professor, author of seven books, three Azerbaijan Standard and more than 130 scientific works.
+Doctor of Technical Sciences, professor, author of eight books, three Azerbaijan Standard and more than 170 scientific works.
 Chief editor of International Scientific - production "ELECTRO-energetics-technics-mechanics+control" journal.